 The components you choose will determine the cost of your workstation.
 However, my budget was $4000, which equates to 2 years of spending on AWS.
-Therefore, the cost effectiveness of building you own box is a no brainer.
+Therefore, the cost-effectiveness of building your own box is a no brainer.

 Speed is important as neural networks complete thousands of operations.
 GPUs are efficient as they have a high memory bandwidth and can run operations in parallel when using a bunch of data.
 They also have a large number of cores that can run large number of threads.